Merkoba/Meltdown/commands.md

 ### count

-Count the number of open tabs
+Count the number of open tabs and items